Mitigating Quantum Gate Errors for Variational Eigensolvers Using Hardware-Inspired Zero-Noise Extrapolation: Abstract

 \section{Abstract}

 Variational quantum algorithms have emerged as a cornerstone of contemporary quantum algorithms research.
 Practical implementations of these algorithms, despite offering certain levels of robustness against systematic errors, show a decline in performance due to the presence of stochastic errors and limited coherence time.
-In this work, we develop a recipe for mitigating quantum gate errors for variational algorithms using zero-noise extrapolation.
+In this work, we develop a recipe for mitigating quantum gate errors using zero-noise extrapolation.
 We introduce an experimentally amenable method to control error strength in the circuit.
 We utilize the fact that gate errors in a physical quantum device are distributed inhomogeneously over different qubits and qubit pairs.
 As a result, one can achieve different circuit error sums based on the manner in which abstract qubits in the circuit are mapped to a physical device.
-We find that the estimated energy in the variational approach is approximately linear with respect to the circuit error sum (CES).
+We apply the proposed protocol to variational quantum algorithms and find that the estimated energy is approximately linear with respect to the circuit error sum (CES).
 Consequently, a linear fit through the energy-CES data, when extrapolated to zero CES, can approximate the energy estimated by a noiseless variational algorithm.
 We demonstrate this numerically and investigate the applicability range of the technique.